UCL (University College London)

 An exceptional learning environment

-- UCL is rated joint-fifth in the QS World University Rankings
+- UCL is rated seventh in the QS World University Rankings

 - UCL has the best academic to student ratio in the UK (1:10) (The Guardian university league table 2015)